Starting a home-based ECE service

-Note: It is crucial that you also refer to the Education (Early Childhood Services) Regulations 2008 (regulation 47, home-based licensing criterion GMA9) and Early Childhood Education Funding Handbook, chapters 6 and 11.
+Note: It is crucial that you also refer to the Education (Early Childhood Services) Regulations 2008 (regulation 47(external link), home-based licensing criterion GMA9) and Early Childhood Education Funding Handbook, chapters 6 and 11.
 The handbook includes important additional information about record keeping – for example, staffing records, ECE qualifications, and a section specifically relating to home-based education and care networks (3-B-4).
 The handbook also includes examples of records required for funding purposes in appendix 2.
 An example enrolment form can be found in the Early Childhood Education Funding Handbook.

 2. Fees record

 - the level of fees and other charges to be paid and the conditions of payment (available to parents); and

 - the name of the child for whom fees and other charges are paid, the amount paid and the period of attendance covered.

 Publish the fees to be charged for attendance at the service (whether as actual fees, a range of fees, or a maximum fee) so that families are adequately informed.